 I encourage you to use this unorthodox prompt as a way to show the admissions team you’re different from everyone else.
 I wrote about the ‘Top Ten Manchester United Center Defensive Midfielders of all Time’ for my list.
 Find something that intersects what you are passionate about with something that is unique to you.
 If you have any ideas or stories about what you did write, feel free to leave it in the comments!

 4. Take Advantage of their Test-Optional Policy

-Wake Forest was one of the first top-tier Universities to make standardized test scores an optional part of their application in 2008.
-A Test-Optional Policy is advantageous for both students who do poorly on the SAT and ACT, and for students who excel at these tests.
-If you struggle with standardized tests, but are a great essay writer and have good grades, I highly suggest you apply to Wake Forest without sending in your scores.
-On the other hand, if you exceed the average SAT or ACT at Wake by a good amount, you should apply and send your test scores with the application!
-The school has this policy in place to benefit every kind of student, therefore evaluate your situation before you decide to send your scores or to hold them.
+Wake Forest was one of the first top-tier universities to make standardized test scores an optional part of their application in 2008.
+A Test-Optional Policy is advantageous for many; for instance, students who do poorly on the SAT and ACT, and students who excel at these tests.
+Do you struggle with standardized tests, but are a great essay writer and have good grades?
+I highly suggest you apply to Wake Forest without sending in your scores.
+On the other hand, do you exceed the average SAT or ACT at Wake by a good amount?
+Then you should apply and send your test scores with the application!
+The school has this policy in place to benefit every kind of student.
+Therefore evaluate your situation before you decide to send your scores or to hold them.

 I love Wake Forest University.
 The campus is beautiful, the facilities are new, the students are friendly, and the education is outstanding.
+If you’re curious how to get accepted to Wake Forest, reach out to our counselors for advice.
 Go Deacs!!!